-Whether you are bored with the current city building game you are playing and looking for similar game or you are totally new to this gaming genre and want absolutely the best game to start with.
+Whether you are bored with the city building game you are currently playing and looking for another one or you are new to this gaming genre and want absolutely the best game to start with.
 Whatever is your situation, don’t worry, we have you covered.

 In a typical city-building game, the player has to plan the entire city and is responsible for its development and growth.
 While many features vary game-to-game, the core play remains the same throughout; plan and build.
 Often some of these games are considered construction and management simulation games.